zachtjones/Java-Compiler/README.md

 # Java Compiler
-This is a java program used to compile Java files
+This is a java program used to compile Java files, outputting native x86-64 code instead of .class files.

 ## Introduction
 This program is written in Java, with the use of JavaCC as the parser.